jcclose1/Basic_AWS_EC2/README.md

 ![](img/4_choose_ami.png)

 ### 5. Choose the general purpose t2.micro instance type that is selected by default
 For the purpose of this tutorial, t2.micro is sufficient and is also free for the amount we will use it.
 However, this is where you could scroll down and select GPU instances if you planned to do some heavier lifting and train a deep neural network for image classification, for example.
-Click ahead to 'Configure Instance Details.'
+Click 'Next' on this and the next several screens until you land at **Configure Security Group**.

 ![](img/5_instance_type.png)